 At Full Scale, we have a big pool of developers with a wide range of technical backgrounds.
 They are fully equipped with the skills and experience of working with various tools and programming languages.
 Whether you want to work with junior developers or hire a senior developer to lead a project, we’ve got the right people.
 We also have QA specialists and project managers ready to assist.

 Recruitment is time-consuming because you have to assess a long list of candidates.
 The great thing about Full Scale is we already vet them beforehand.
 We follow a stringent hiring process that ensures our developers reach the industry standards.
-Our roster of talents has undergone impressive training and has worked for large tech companies in the past.
+Our roster of talent has undergone impressive training and has worked for large tech companies in the past.

 3. Employee Management

-Another resource-consuming factor about hiring talents is the management aspect.
+Another resource-consuming factor about hiring talent is the management aspect.
 Running the paperwork and training and organizing the team takes a lot of time and energy.
 With Full Scale, you can leave all these tedious tasks to us.
 We’ll take care of the employee management side while you can focus on your core operations.

 Lastly, Full Scale offers clients the freedom to customize the size and dynamics of their team.
 You can easily reduce the number of people on the team or add new ones.
 We work with your budget and project needs.
 You can also set the workflow process with the team such as work schedules, tools, and communication channels.